ClementRivaille/orchestre-js/README.md

 orchestra.stop('guitar');
 ```

-Players will start and stop on the next beat, and automatically stay in rhythm, acording to their type (relative or absolute).
+Players will start and stop on the next beat, and automatically stay in rhythm, according to their type (relative or absolute).
 It's as simple as that!

-You don't have to wory if your player is already playing or not.
+You don't have to worry if your player is already playing or not.
 If you call `play` when a player is already active, or stop when it isn't, nothing will happen.
 Thus you can use `play` and `stop` to make sure the player is in the right state.

 You can also call the function `toggle`, that just changes the player position between play and stop.